 Unlike some other platforms, listings are sorted by geographical region, which facilitates face-to-face contact between independent workers and their clients.
 With low listing costs, it’s also a favored fulfillment tool for smaller or one-off employers, such as individuals needing an editor or ghostwriter, or boutique marketing firms that need a logo designed or white paper researched.

-Clients bear Craigslist’s job-posting costs – which are $75 each in the San Francisco market and $25 each in about 50 other major U.S. markets (postings are free for clients in smaller markets).
+Clients bear Craigslist’s job-posting costs – which are $75 each in the San Francisco market, $45 in the Boston area, and anywhere from $0 to $50 in most other markets.
 It is completely free for freelancers to use, but they use it at their own risk.
 Craigslist doesn’t hold funds in escrow or offer dispute resolution services.

 As an aggregator of media-related content and educational resources, MediaBistro offers two main employment platforms for writers, editors, developers, and other professionals in the industry: a traditional job posting board (billed as “the number one job posting board for the media industry”) and a freelance marketplace.
 The former includes temporary, part-time, and full-time jobs.
-The employer pays $279 per 30-day listing, with no cost for applicants.
+The employer pays for listings, with no cost for applicants.
 However, many of these traditional jobs are location-specific, with the bulk clustered in media centers such as New York, Los Angeles, and Washington, D.C.

 Once you’re hired for a job, MediaBistro does not take a cut of your earnings or help resolve disputes.
 All further negotiations take place directly between you and the client.
 Since this platform’s pool of freelancers includes many seasoned media professionals, you might have trouble finding work if you don’t have verifiable past experience.